 When can I apply?

 A commercial vendor can only apply for a certificate of approval once they have been successfully shortlisted through an EOI process.
-An EOI is expected to be released by the first quarter of 2020 for a number Council owned eligible parks and open spaces.
+An EOI is anticipated in open in the future for a number Council owned eligible parks and open spaces.

 How to apply